No description

 Documentation

 The following sections explain the configurations and conventions baked into the generated package.
-Useful when adapting the generated package to fit a specific library's needs.
+Useful when adapting it to fit specific needs.

 {